bhargavchebolu/Power-BI-Projects/README.md

 ## 3. Sales Insights

-In this project, a dashboard was build to visualize the sales of the company AtliQ hardware.
+In this project, a dashboard was built to visualize the sales of the company's AtliQ hardware.

 ## 4. Data Survey Breakdown